AdaCore/gnatstudio/docs/users_guide/extending.rst

       MyClass()

-    As the example above illustrates, there's no direct access to :class:`MyClass` when executing :func:`on_changed`.
+    As the example above illustrates, there is no direct access to :class:`MyClass` when executing :func:`on_changed`.
 An easy workaround is the following, in which the global data is stored in the instance of :class:`MyClass` and therefore be different for each instance of